dilshads/telegram-bot-nova/README.md

     });

 ### sendVideo
 Use this to send a video to a target chat.
 You'll need to collect the `video.file_id` with onVideo.
-Be aware that video.file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
+Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.

 *Required Perimeters*
 * `chat_id_or_chat_username` Target chat id **Number** or chat username **String**.
 Chat username example "@MyGroup".